rahulsust/rahulsust.github.io/_pages/about.md

 I am **Rahul Dev Sharma**, a recent graduate in Physics from *Shahjalal University of Science and Technology, Sylhet, Bangladesh*, with a strong focus on **quantum information science** and **computational physics**.
 My research interests revolve around the resources that make quantum computation possible—ranging from **fundamental measures like magic in spin systems**, to **structural resources such as cluster states**, and **practical frameworks in error correction and quantum machine learning**.

-I am currently exploring quantum computing through collaborative research opportunities with scientists from institutions such as **Max Planck Institute**, **NYU Abu Dhabi**.
+I am currently exploring quantum information, and many body physics through collaborative research opportunities with scientists from institutions such as **TU Dresden**, **NYU Abu Dhabi**.
 My work focuses on problems spanning quantum magic and QML.

 I am actively seeking opportunities for **MS or PhD studies** in quantum information science and computational physics.